kkblackmun/ML.Project.ecs171/README.md

 cnnModel.add(Dense(70, activation='softmax'))
 ```

-## Model 2 20 Breeds no aug
+## Model 2 20 Breeds- No-Aug

-This model is similar to the first with a few additions.
-First is an additional MaxPooling and Convolutional Layer.
-Second is two additional dense layers.

-We also did an extra preprocessing step by only keeping the first 20 output classes.
-Reducing output classes from 70 to 20.
+We adjusted our first model by limiting our dataset to only the initial 20 classes to determine the model’s classification performance.
+Additionally, our second model, though very similar to the first, contains additional MaxPooling, Convolutional, and two dense layers (link: Model_2_20breeds.ipynb).

 ![image info](./figs/Model2summary.png)